11 Cultural Activities to Experience in India

 Dharamshala Cricket Stadium in India

-Okay, whilst I’m not a fan a cricket, Indians are known to be ardent fans and seeing a sporting match in any country is an experience to remember.
 While the game originated in the British Isles, Indians truly embraced it and made it their own.
 Featuring over 44 international cricket stadiums, India has been the host of the prestigious Cricket World Cup three times.

 Watching the game at Kolkata’s Eden Gardens or at Mumbai’s Wankhade stadium surely makes for an unforgettable experience.
-If you’re looking for something really out of the ordinary, Himachal Pradesh Cricket Association Stadium in Dharamshala is just about as beautiful as a stadium can get surrounded by breathtaking mountains.
+However, you’re looking for something really out of the ordinary, Himachal Pradesh Cricket Association Stadium in Dharamshala is just about as beautiful as a stadium can get surrounded by breathtaking mountains.
 I was recently lucky to to be in Dharamshala when England played Bangladesh in the 2023 World Cup

 8. Visit the land of Kamasutra temples